tmcarlisle/WPLesson/index.md

 <img src="images/class-addnewpage.png" alt="windows" class="center"/>

-Save your work by clicking on publishing.
+To save your work click *Publish*.
 Yes, it's not intuitive, but remember PUBLISH = SAVE.
 WordPress will automatically save your work and it is possible to restore previous versions, but it is good practice to save (publish) any changes.

 <img src="images/class-publish.png" alt="windows" class="center"/>